ahmadiehsan/personal_docs/docs/software/algorithms/sorting/selection_sort.md

 ## Workflow

-Suppose the length of the array is $n$, the steps of selection sort is:
+Suppose the length of the array is $n$, the steps of selection sort are:

 1. Initially, all elements are unsorted, i.e., the unsorted (index) interval is $[0, n - 1]$.
 2. Select the smallest element in the interval $[0, n - 1]$ and swap it with the element at index 0.
 After this, the first element of the array is sorted.